-- summarize your main points on a slide; - present your conclusion in a succinct phrase or image; - display your key references to allow your audience to read more on your topic.
+- summarize your main points on a slide; - present your conclusion in a succinct phrase or image; - display your key references to allow your audience to read more about your topic.

 Visual aids are powerful.
 They can be the icing on your cake or the rain on your parade.
 To ensure visual aids are not undermining your presentation, use words sparingly and find fresh graphics.
-Even have the courage to present without, if your visual aids are not truly aiding you.
+Even dare to present without, if your visual aids are not truly aiding you.